shreytailor/parallel-scheduler/wiki/work_logs_individual/Hajin.md

+### 4 Aug
+- Refactored com.team7.Scheduler into more modular methods to increase each method's testability and reduce chains of dependencies.
+Created 2 additional util classes (algoutils.Preprocess, ScheduleCalculator).
+Undertook this refactoring while constantly checking against tests we have (this saved me because sometimes things would unexpectedly break. yay to TDD!).
+- com.team7.Scheduler#findOptimalSchedule() should look more closer to the pseudocode.
+Also it's more readable and maintainable this way.
+- Added new test suite (factory) called SchedulerTestLectureExample, which makes it easy to test solely lecture examples.
+Since it tests both optimality (expected vs actual finish time) and the validity, it was necessary to separate this from test cases that only check constraints not optimality.

+### 2 Aug
+- Researched parallelisation and pruning techniques from [this paper](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.62.8293&rep=rep1&type=pdf)

 ### 30 Jul
 - Created a dot file that reflects two graphs from lecture slides
 - Communicated solutions to the team about some of the issues I encountered while getting Shrey's newly built JavaFX application to run.